 The METIS trial (also known as the “EF-25 trial”) is a pivotal (analogous to drug Phase III), randomized, controlled trial, designed to test the efficacy and safety of Tumor Treating Fields (TTFields), generated by a medical device, the NovoTTF-100M System [About TTFields] in patients with 1-10 newly diagnosed brain metastases from non-small cell lung cancer (NSCLC).
 TTFields are administered to patients concomitantly with the best standard of care treatments which would normally be used to treat lung cancer.
 The trial is expected to enroll a total of 270 patients.
-The trial is now enrolling patients in multiple centers in the US and will soon be open in Canada and across Europe [METIS Centers].
+The trial is now enrolling patients in multiple centers in the US, Canada, and across Europe [METIS Centers].

 The METIS Trial Design